Soraiya11-7/Pet-Adoption/README.md

      ```

 - **Destructuring Assignment**:
-   - Destructuring is used for extracting values from objects or arrays.
-For instance, `const { pet_name, breed, gender } = petData;` allows for direct access to the properties of `petData`.
+   - The destructuring assignment is an expression that makes it easy to extract values from arrays, or properties from objects, into distinct variables.

+  - **Example**:  Array Destructuring
+     ```javascript
+     const [firstSentence, ...remainingSentences] = sentenceArray;
+     ```

 - **Promises with `async/await`**:
    - The code makes asynchronous calls to fetch data using `async/await`, which makes the asynchronous code easier to read and maintain.
-For example:
+   - **Example**:
      ```javascript
      const loadDetails = async (petId) => {
          const res = await fetch(url);